 Vice President, Frontier Energy

-Richard is Director of Education at the FSTC.
-Richard is a contributor to the US Green Building Council's Leadership in Energy and Environmental Design (LEED) rating system, working with the USGBC to incorporate food service into the LEED criteria.
-He currently focuses most of his efforts on technical outreach - translating the FSTC's 30 years of research into practical information.
-Richard has over 25 years of experience creating and presenting seminars on energy efficiency and authoring numerous research reports and articles in magazines, newsletters, and web publications.
-Richard is the author and creator of the online Foodservice Energy Efficiency Expert (FE3) training and certification program.
+Richard is the Director of Outreach at the Frontier Energy FSTC.
+Trained as an electrical engineer, Richard started his career in alternative energy, changing from energy-generation to energy-efficiency when he joined the FSTC research team over 34 years ago.
+He is a contributor to the U.S. Green Building Council's LEED rating system and the EPA’s ENERGY STAR® program.
+He currently focuses most of his efforts on translating Frontier Energy's 35 years of foodservice research into practical information.
+He has created and delivered over 1,000 presentations and classes on energy efficiency and authored numerous research reports and articles in magazines, newsletters, and web publications.
+Richard is also the creator and author of the online Foodservice Energy Efficiency Expert (Fe3) training and certification program.

 Senior Program Manager

 Todd Bell is a Senior Program Manager with Frontier Energy’s FSTC and is responsible for Frontier Energy’s energy audit/site survey services, which examine the cooking equipment, HVAC, lighting, refrigeration, water heating and sanitation systems in commercial foodservice operations to identify utility saving opportunities.
 Essentially the “man in the trenches”, Todd visits commercial foodservice sites ranging in size from relatively modest full-service restaurants to very large production kitchens found in hotels and corporate campus dining facilities.
 Further duties include speaking engagements at a myriad of energy efficiency and sustainability workshops and seminars designed to help commercial foodservice operators reduce energy use and operating costs.
 Todd is a primary resource at the FSTC for restaurateurs and architects building new restaurants and commercial foodservice facilities.